Sedition Act 1661: Treason

 These provisions were expressed only to have effect during the lifetime of the King, Charles II.
-However they were temporarily re-enacted, with two modifications, by the Treason Act 1795, and then made permanent by the Treason Act 1817.
-In the 1795 version, "the realm" meant Great Britain (in 1848 the Act was extended to cover Ireland), and levying war against the King was only an offence under the Act if done in order to compel the King to change his policies or to "intimidate or overawe" Parliament.
-(However under the Treason Act 1351, which was not affected, levying war against the King was still treason, without these additional criteria.)
+However they were temporarily re-enacted, with two modifications, by the Treason Act 1795 (36 Geo.
+3. c.
+7), and then made permanent by the Treason Act 1817 (57 Geo.
+3. c.
+6), both under George III.
+In the 1795 version, "the realm" meant Great Britain (in 1848 the act was extended to cover Ireland), and levying war against the King was only an offence under the act if done in order to compel the King to change his policies or to "intimidate or overawe" Parliament.
+(However under the Treason Act 1351 (25 Edw.
+3 Stat.
+5. c.
+2), which was not affected, levying war against the King was still treason, without these additional criteria.)

-The difference between the Treason Act 1351 and the Acts of 1661 and 1795 was that while the 1351 Act required an actual levying of war, the later Acts also made it treason to "compass, imagine, invent, devise, or intend" a levying of war.
+The difference between the Treason Act 1351 and the acts of 1661 and 1795 was that while the 1351 act required an actual levying of war, the later acts also made it treason to "compass, imagine, invent, devise, or intend" a levying of war.

 The penalty for treason was death.
-However the last three treasons on the above list were reduced to felonies by the Treason Felony Act 1848, which made the maximum sentence life imprisonment.
-The 1848 Act is still in force (see Treason Felony Act 1848 for a fuller quote from the text).
-Imprisoning or otherwise harming the Sovereign continued to be high treason, punishable by death, until the 1795 Act was repealed by the Crime and Disorder Act 1998.
-However assaulting the Sovereign is still an offence under the Treason Act 1842, which carries a maximum sentence of seven years.
+However, the last three treasons on the above list were reduced to felonies by the Treason Felony Act 1848 (11 & 12 Vict. c.
+12)), which made the maximum sentence life imprisonment.
+The 1848 act is still in force.
+Imprisoning or otherwise harming the Sovereign continued to be high treason, punishable by death, until the 1795 act was repealed by the Crime and Disorder Act 1998.
+Assaulting the Sovereign is still an offence under the Treason Act 1842, which carries a maximum sentence of seven years.

 In some Commonwealth of Nations countries, such as Canada, Australia and New Zealand it is still treason to imprison or harm the King.

 Other offences

-Besides treason, the 1661 Act created other offences designed to protect the national security.
+Besides treason, the 1661 act created other offences designed to protect the national security.
 These offences required the evidence of two witnesses or a confession, and had to be prosecuted within six months of the offence being committed.
 The king had to personally authorise a prosecution.

 Anyone who in speech or writing called the King a heretic or papist, or who incited "hatred or dislike of the Person of His Majestie or the established Government" was to be disqualified from holding any public, military or ecclesiastical office (but could keep his peerage).
 This measure was expressed only to last during the King's lifetime.

 A permanent offence (until it was repealed) was committed by any person who claimed (in writing or in speech) that the Long Parliament had not been dissolved, or that anyone had a duty to obey an oath to change the government, or that Parliament could legislate without the king's assent.